mt-sre/mt-sre.github.io/content/en/docs/internal-documentation/incident-management.md

 ## Coverage

-Layered Products SRE (LPSRE) provides 24x7 coverage and support with primary and secondary on-call SREs responsible for handling production-related issues.
+Layered Products SRE (LPSRE) provides 24x7 coverage and support.

 If you need to escalate an incident, please refer to the [Layered Products SRE Escalation Procedure](https://source.redhat.com/groups/public/sre/wiki/cs_sre_escalation_procedure).

+**NOTE:** Only escalate an incident if the standard manual notification process using an OHSS ticket has failed.